mitre/juniper-srx-services-gateway-alg-stig-baseline/README.md

 - Benchmark Date: **30 Jan 2025**
 - Benchmark Version: **Version 3 Release 3 (V3R3)**

+> [!NOTE]
+> A security assessment of the Juniper SRX firewall consist of a security review of both the RE and the PFE services functions.
+The minimum required documents are the Juniper SRX NDM and the Juniper SRX ALG (this profile) STIGs.

 This profile was developed to reduce the time it takes to perform a security checks based upon the STIG Guidance from the Defense Information Systems Agency (DISA) in partnership between the DISA Services Directorate (SD) and the DISA Risk Management Executive (RME) office.